juxtaduo/.github/README.md

 ## Hi there 👋

-We're Juxtaduo, a group of passionate developers interested in web technologies, programming languages, and open-source contributions.
+We're Juxtaduo, a duo of passionate developers interested in web technologies, programming languages, and open-source contributions.

 ### About Us
 - 🌟 Exploring new technologies and frameworks